jdrab/mopslig/README.md

 # Mopslig - My Open Source License Generator

-These scripts can be used to generate license keys, verifycation hashes, extraction "pseudo" keys, extraction hashes and a license object, in which all license types are stored.
+This project can be used to generate license keys, verifycation hashes, extraction "pseudo" keys, extraction hashes and a license object, in which all license types are stored.
+Basically you will get a list of generated 'license keys' and some binary files which are able to tell you if your license key is valid, generate some licence for your clients and other stuff.
+Demo will be also available soon.

 ## Prerequisites
 - pp - perl PAR packager
-- perl File::Slurp
+- perl Path::Tiny
 - perl JSON::XS
 - perl Getopt::Long
 - perl Time::Piece